gkarthik/ivar/docs/MANUAL.md

                                         0.5 | Strict or bases that make up atleast 50% of the depth at a position 0.9 | Strict or bases that make up atleast 90% of the depth at a position 1 | Identical or bases that make up 100% of the depth at a position.
 Will have highest ambiguities
+           -m    Minimum depth to call consensus(Default: 1) -k    If '-k' flag is added, regions with depth less than minimum depth will not be added to the consensus sequence.
+Using '-k' will override any option specified using -n
+           -n    (N/-) Character to print in regions with less than minimum coverage(Default: -)

 Output Options   Description
            -p    (Required) Prefix for the output fasta file and quality file